The Ultimate Dog Shampoo Guide: Ingredients, Testing, Bath & Coat Care

 Should You Use Medicated Shampoo Before or After Regular Shampoo in Dogs?

 Medicated shampoo should be used before regular shampoo to get the best results.
-Shenee was curious about this order, and I explained that medicated shampoos contain active ingredients designed to treat specific skin problems like infections or dryness.
-If you wash with regular shampoo first, it can wash away those important ingredients and make the treatment less effective.
+Shenee was interested in this order, so I told her that medicated shampoos contain active ingredients designed to help treat certain skin problems, such as infections or dryness.
+Washing your hair with regular shampoo first can remove the treatment’s main ingredients, making it less effective.

 Does My Dog Need Medicated Shampoo?